Social Work (SOC-WK)

 SOC-WK 5579 Capstone II Credits: 3

 This course is the second half of a yearlong cohort-style course that provides concentration level MSW students the opportunity to critically and creatively present their field of interest in Social Work.
 The Capstone Course will integrate and apply all knowledge and skills learned previously in classroom, and will culminate in the student preparing for and presenting in the annual UMKC School of Social Work Conference held during the spring semester.

 SOC-WK 5580 Special Topics In Social Work Credits: 1-3

-These seminars are designed to examine relevant and innovative areas emerging in social work practice which are not available in the regular course offerings.
-Topics, instructors, and prerequisites are listed in the semester bulletin.
+These courses are designed to examine relevant and innovative areas emerging in social work practice which are not available in the regular course offerings.
+Topics are available in Pathway.

 SOC-WK 5590 Readings And Investigations In Social Work Credits: 1-3

 Under the direction of a faculty member, individual students may pursue an in-depth area of study in generalist social work practice, including a research project of the student's choice.